Urera trinervis

-Urera trinervis (Hochst.)
+Scepocarpus trinervis (Hochst.)
 Friis & Immelman is a softly woody dioecious liane, sometimes epiphytic, climbing to 20 m, often to the canopy and hanging in festoons.
 It is one of some 44 species of Urera belonging to the nettle family Urticaceae.
 It is known in English as the tree climbing-nettle or climbing nettle.

 Habitat and range

 Found up to 1600 m, this species is widely distributed in coastal forest, forest margins, and dune forest of the Eastern Cape (as far south as Port St Johns) and KwaZulu-Natal, in eastern Zimbabwe, north along the African east coast to Ethiopia, and across tropical Africa to Ghana.
 It is also known from Madagascar.

 Description

 Attaching by adventitious roots, its stems are up to 10 cm in diameter, are occasionally armed with stinging hairs and exude copious and clear potable sap when cut.
 Bark is grey to brownish-black and longitudinally striate with large leaf scars on young branches.
 Pith is spongy, or stems are hollow in centre.
 Leaves are simple and with drip tips, elliptic to ovate with entire margins, and spirally arranged.
 Leaves are strongly 3-veined at the base, have 2–4 pairs of lateral nerves, the basal pair extending into upper third of the leaf.
 Flowers are small, greenish-white in colour and in lax axillary cymes.
 Inflorescences on male plants are paniculate, some 6.5 cm long, with dense clusters of flowers at intervals along the stalks.
 The female inflorescence is also lax and paniculate, about 2 cm long, with a small cymose cluster of flowers.
 Fruit is a small nut or achene, glabrous, 1.5–2 mm long, enclosed in persistent, fleshy, orange/red perianth lobes.